albertopeam/2LangSubs/README.md

 ## Tasks

-* Read from files and structure data sets.
-OK
+* Read from files and structure data sets. `OK`
-* Algorythm to join both data sets.
-OK
+* Algorythm to join both data sets. `OK`
-* Investigate subs with diffs in subtitles and find an algorythm capable of handle it.
-OK
+* Investigate subs with diffs in subtitles and find an algorythm capable of handle it. `OK`
 * Investigate if divider occupies to much space.
-Implement if not
+Implement if not. `OK`
-* Algorythm to extend subtitles for a ratio or crop til collision
+* Algorythm to extend subtitles for a ratio or crop til collision. `NOK`
+* Create Core package. `NOK`
+* Create REST API using gin. `NOK`
+* Create Frontend using React. `NOK`
+* Deploy to some provider. `NOK`

 ## Improvements